dedis/popstellar/tests/karate/README.md

 To test the Android Frontend, you need to have an Android emulator installed.
 The easiest way to achieve it is to install it through [Android Studio](https://developer.android.com/studio) :
-Go to `Tools -> ADV Manager` and create an emulator.
+Go to `Tools -> AVD Manager` and create an emulator.

 Then you need to install Appium.
 You can install either the command line app with `npm install -g appium`, or the [Desktop App](https://github.com/appium/appium-desktop/releases/).